z3cko/digital-services/README.md

 # Hardware
 Overview of hardware suitable for Linux, Mac and Windows.
 This is a collection of gear that I personally own and have reviewed.
+Criteria for this list:

+* hardware needs to work with Linux as well as with Mac OS X
+* needs to be as open as possible (ideally open source hardware or fully open repair manuals available)

 ## Notebooks